grpc/proposal/A83-xds-gcp-authn-filter.md

 different than Envoy: cache expiration will be based solely on last-recently-used time for each audience, not on the actual expiration time for the individual underlying JWT tokens.
-This is not expected to make much difference in practice, but it allows far cleaner code reuse in this design.
+This is not expected to make much difference in practice, but it allows for cleaner code reuse in this design.

 ## Implementation